Winter Solstice 2026 in the Southern Hemisphere: The Shortest Day of the Year

 Inca’s religious ceremony: Inti Raymi

-Inti Raymi was a traditional religious ceremony in honor of the god Inti, a celebration of the winter solstice and the Inca New Year.
-The celebration lasted for nine days and featured music, dances, colorful clothing, and the Aya Huma mask, as well as animal sacrifices.
+Inti Raymi was a traditional religious ceremony honoring the god Inti, celebrating the winter solstice and the Inca New Year.
+The celebration lasted nine days and featured music, dances, colorful clothing, the Aya Huma mask, and animal sacrifices.

 Christian feast day: St. Lucia’s Day